 The main purpose of pre-targeting isn’t the call-to-action (CTA) or impressions—it’s the views.
 In B2B, CTAs can’t book a qualified meeting or sell the product, but the views, on the other hand, can increase brand awareness and help raise the efficiency of outbound prospecting in general.

-Pre-targeting is a great tool, but it’s not enough to increase consumer awareness dramatically.
-There should be something else coming after the ad to consolidate the results: a well-structured, personalized landing page that’s segmented by the prospect’s interest.
+Pre-targeting is a great tool, but it’s not enough to grow consumer awareness or increase brand mentions.
+There should be something after the ad to consolidate the results: a well-structured, personalized landing page that’s segmented by the prospect’s interest.

 The story above could have a happy end (customer awareness developed) if that company’s marketers completed proper lead research before setting up any ads.
 What are their prospects’ job positions?
 In which sphere does their business operate?
 What services are they more likely to be interested in?

-Depending on the answers to these and other questions, you can form different segments of potential leads.
-It is of high importance that different ads are targeted at different lead-list segments, each leading to a specific landing page built for this exact segment.
-Thus, if a person needs iOS devs, the ad redirects them to the iOS devs landing page; if they search for a WordPress specialist, they get the info on them and nothing else.
+Depending on the answers to these questions, you can create different segments of potential leads.
+Different ads should be used for different lead-list segments, each leading to a specific landing page built for this exact segment.
+If a person needs iOS devs, the ad redirects them to the iOS devs landing page; if they search for a WordPress specialist, they get information on this and nothing else.

 Even if the user doesn’t make the desired action (e.g., purchases the services or books a meeting), skimming through a page with relevant content will make your potential client more likely to remember at least something about your company.
 Seeing an email from you in a couple of days, or receiving a cold call, won’t be that surprising or bizarre anymore.

-In B2B, one of the most important jobs of the marketer is to build brand awareness, but salespeople are the ones to convert this awareness into qualified appointments.
-If a marketing campaign went poorly, sales results won’t be high either.
-And vice versa, if nobody reached out to a prospect on time, it doesn’t matter how brilliant the brand awareness strategy was.
+In B2B, one of the most important jobs of the marketer is to build brand awareness, but salespeople are the ones converting this awareness into qualified appointments.
+If a marketing campaign goes poorly, sales results won’t be high either, and vice versa.
+If nobody reached out to a prospect on time, it doesn’t matter how brilliant the brand awareness strategy was.

 One of the most effective (and maybe most obvious) strategies of how to increase consumer awareness is to always be in the spotlight of events.
 Sure, this advice is sometimes easier said than done, but there are still ways to do it effectively (and cheaply).

-The final strategy is to always do your job well.
-It’s as simple as that!
-While most companies are more worried about building strategies and hitting certain numbers (which is also important), they often forget that it’s the results of your work that form your brand, not vice versa.
+While most companies are more worried about building strategies and hitting certain numbers (which is also important), they often forget that being your best brand advocate is critical to your success.

 We have to avoid becoming “brands with empty calories.”
 What’s the point of building an awesome brand persona or having a very creative advertising campaign if, in the end, you bring no value to your customers?